SilverBright/Haunted-App/README.md

 - login using Facebook Oauth
 - your login email address (or facebook email address) will be your username
 - Designed with MVC pattern, CRUD actions, and RESTful routes
+- Minimal Bootstrap styling
+- Simple navbar for quick and easy navigation

 ## Installation